act-rules/act-rules.github.io/_rules/SC2-2-1+SC3-2-5-meta-refresh.md

 ### Expectation

-The `time` of the `content` attribute, when parsed according to [Refresh state (`http-equiv="refresh"`)](https://www.w3.org/TR/html/document-metadata.html#statedef-http-equiv-refresh), is not greater than 0.
+The `time` of the `content` attribute is not greater than 0.

+**Note**: See [Refresh state (`http-equiv="refresh"`)](https://www.w3.org/TR/html/document-metadata.html#statedef-http-equiv-refresh) for a precise description on how to determine the `time`.

 ## Assumptions

-This test assumes no functionality was provided by the website for the user to adjust the timer.
+* This test assumes no functionality was provided by the website for the user to adjust the timer.
+* This test assumes that the refresh was not [essential](https://www.w3.org/TR/UNDERSTANDING-WCAG20/time-limits-required-behaviors.html#essentialdef), which is listed as a valid exception to SC 2.2.1.

 ## Accessibility Support

 There are no major accessibility support issues known for this rule.

 ## Background

 - H76: Using meta refresh to create an instant client-side redirect
 - F40: Failure of Success Criterion 2.2.1 and 2.2.4 due to using meta redirect with a time limit